hoanghuunhan/BirdShooting/README.md

 # BirdShooting
-this is a game TPS 2D
+this is a game FPS 2D